 Start with the fair market value of your home and subtract the following:

-If you end up with a negative number, you don’t have sufficient equity to trigger a sale, which essentially means that the Chapter 7 bankruptcy trustee won’t have an incentive to sell your home.
-Since there won't be anything leftover to be used to pay the unsecured creditors, the trustee will abandon the property.
+If you end up with a negative number, you don't have sufficient equity to trigger a sale, which means that the Chapter 7 bankruptcy trustee won't have an incentive to sell your home.
+Since there won't be anything remaining to be used to pay the unsecured creditors, the trustee will abandon the property.

 If you end up with a positive number, this is the amount of equity that the bankruptcy trustee could use to pay your unsecured creditors.
 In this case, the Chapter 7 bankruptcy trustee might sell your home, give you the amount of the homestead exemption, pay off mortgage and lien holders, and use the rest to pay off unsecured creditors.